 Providing ventilation for cooling is always a good idea.
 And if you're using a cradle style booster, providing an air gap can increase ventilation (see below for more).

 And, keeping a solid strong cellular signal can also reduce how hard your mobile hotspot has to work to keep online.
-Using external antennas and/or boosters can help prolong your battery life by keeping heat down.
+Using external antennas and/or boosters can help prolong your battery life by keeping the heat down.

 Thankfully, with regular inspection, it's fairly easy to stay ahead of any real problems with battery swelling.
-We recommend having a spare new battery ready to swap in before your device shuts down and leaves you offline.
-But, you can also usually source a new battery fairly quickly.
+But we still recommend having a spare new battery on hand and ready to use - before your device shuts down and leaves you offline.
+It is usually fairly easy to purchase and receive a new battery quickly.

-There are options for most mobile hotspots direct from the manufacturers (called "OEM") or cheaper off-brand options.
-Please note that listing generic non-OEM batteries is in no way an endorsement on our part that these are quality batteries.
+While we sometimes list a generic non-OEM battery as a replacement option, please note that is in no way an endorsement on our part that these are quality batteries.
 Be sure to read plenty of reviews before going with an off-brand battery, as quality can vary quite a bit.